pluralsh/documentation/pages-archive/deployments/import-cluster.md

 Most users will have created a significant amount of kubernetes infrastructure with tooling like terraform, pulumi or other forms of infrastructure automation.
 It's also very common for users to prefer sticking with their tried-and-true IaC patterns rather than futzing with cluster api, which we completely appreciate and wish to support fully.

-You can easily configure deployments to these clusters by installing our agent with a single command, and Plural CD will manage that agent from then on without any manual intervention.
+You can easily configure deployments to these clusters by installing our agent with a single command, and Plural will manage that agent from then on without any manual intervention.

 ## Installation